How to analyze networking data with Firefox

 Firefox Developer Tools: Network

 The network monitor was launched with Firefox 23.
-To open it use the keyboard shortcut Ctrl-Shift-Q, or tap on the Alt-key and select Tools > Web Developer > Network.
+To open it use the keyboard shortcut Ctrl-Shift-E, or tap on the Alt-key and select Tools > Web Developer > Network.

-The next time you reload a web page or load a new one in the tab you launched the tool from, , all of the request it makes are displayed in the interface.
+The next time you reload a web page or load a new one in the tab you launched the tool from, all of the request it makes are displayed in the interface; this includes file names and types. the domains they are requested from, the size of each component and the time it took to complete the loading of each component as well as response codes and errors.

-To load the second tool, simply type about:networking in Firefox's address bar.This feature was integrated into Firefox 26.
+To load the second tool, simply type about:networking in Firefox's address bar.This feature was integrated into Firefox 26 and is still considered experimental as of Firefox 60.

 - Http - The http requests that have been made recently.